snowkidind/snowpass/README.md

 ```
 Be sure to set the appropriate things there:

-> PBKDF2_ITERATIONS=deprecated

 > ENCRYPTION_KEY=yoursupersecurekeyhere

 Make this a nice strong password-like field. it is the key to unlocking your password file.
-It is not intended to be changed once the datastore is created
+It is not intended to be changed once the datastore is created.
+This will be hashed with Argon2 and then used as the key to your data file, which is encrypted with AES-CBC

 > UNIX_SOCKET=/var/run/signald/signald.sock